evgeniakuzina/speller/README.md

 and make a conclusion about how many words are misspelled, how long does it takes to load a dictionary and so on.

-I had some distribution code for this task but I fully implemented following functions in dictionary.c:
+I had a lot of distribution code for this task but I fully implemented following functions in dictionary.c:

 - load